What Is Premium Tax Credit and How Does It Work?

 What You Need to Do Now

 You'll verify your eligibility before enrolling each year.
 No more enrolling first and proving things later.
-You'll bring proof of income, family size and immigration status when you sign up.
+Bring proof of income, family size and immigration status when you sign up.
 The One Big Beautiful Bill Act also cuts off premium tax credits for anyone enrolling during the low-income special enrollment period.
 That's people earning 100% to 150% of the federal poverty level.
 You can still sign up during that window, just without financial help, based on the new requirements.

-How Does the Premium Tax Credit Work?
+How Does Premium Tax Credit Work?

 How Can You Receive Your Tax Credit?